Fletcher's checksum

-The Fletcher checksum is an algorithm for computing a position-dependent checksum devised by John G. Fletcher (1934–2012) at Lawrence Livermore Labs in the late 1970s.
+Fletcher's checksum (or the Fletcher checksum) is an algorithm for computing a position-dependent checksum devised by John G. Fletcher (1934–2012) at Lawrence Livermore Labs in the late 1970s.
 The objective of the Fletcher checksum was to provide error-detection properties approaching those of a cyclic redundancy check but with the lower computational effort associated with summation techniques.

 The algorithm

 Review of simple checksums

 As with simpler checksum algorithms, the Fletcher checksum involves dividing the binary data word to be protected from errors into short "blocks" of bits and computing the modular sum of those blocks.
 (Note that the terminology used in this domain can be confusing.
 The data to be protected, in its entirety, is referred to as a "word", and the pieces into which it is divided are referred to as "blocks".)

 As an example, the data may be a message to be transmitted consisting of 136 characters, each stored as an 8-bit byte, making a data word of 1088 bits in total.
 A convenient block size would be 8 bits, although this is not required.
 Similarly, a convenient modulus would be 255, although, again, others could be chosen.
 So, the simple checksum is computed by adding together all the 8-bit bytes of the message, dividing by 255 and keeping only the remainder.
 (In practice, the modulo operation is performed during the summation to control the size of the result.)
 The checksum value is transmitted with the message, increasing its length to 137 bytes, or 1096 bits.
 The receiver of the message can re-compute the checksum and compare it to the value received to determine whether the message has been altered by the transmission process.